-The famous garden designer, Gertrude Jekyll, was consulted by Elsie, Colonel Lyle’s wife, on the best planting schemes and layout for the gardens.
-Gertrude, was, at this time, well into her seventies and almost blind, but she was able to advise just by crumbling the soil, which was sent to her in biscuit tins, on what would grow best in the limy earth.
-Elsie visited Gertrude, to discuss the plans for the gardens and much of what you see today is inspired by these earlier plans.
+The famous garden designer, Gertrude Jekyll, was consulted by Colonel Lyle’s wife, Elsie, on the layout and best planting schemes for the garden.
+At the time, Jekyll was well into her seventies and almost blind, but she was able to advise what would grow best in the limy earth just by crumbling the soil, which was sent to her in biscuit tins.
+Elsie Lyle visited Jekyll to discuss the plans for the garden in person, and much of what you see today was inspired by these earlier plans.

 A house with a moat

 Pausing for a minute and peeking into the moat can be very rewarding as you’re likely to spot plenty of wildlife, from ducks to dragonflies.
 The moat needs regular raking to keep the water clear.